-Furthermore, each of these cancers have different etiologies (causes), pathophysiologies (development), treatments and prognoses.
+Furthermore, each of these cancers has different etiologies (causes), pathophysiologies (development), treatments and prognoses.
 When someone is called a “cancer researcher,” they are rarely studying all cancers, but they’re studying one small part of the story of one of the 200 or so cancers.

 When I see a comment such as “sour honey cures cancer,” where Hillary Clinton (really?) and Big Pharma are hiding this amazing cure, I almost immediately dismiss it out of hand.
 Why?
 Because I know real research, which forms the basis of cancer treatment, would state that “sour honey may be an effective treatment for non-small cell lung cancer.”
 If I saw that, I might sit up straight, and start reading the article, while looking at the underlying scientific sources.
 Of course, I immediately ignore any article that puts Hillary Clinton at the center of some outlandish conspiracy theory.

 Big Pharma has the secret cancer cure

-Despite the fact that there is not “one cure to cure them all,” because cancer is not one disease, but up to 200 or more different diseases, you will read over and over that evil Big Pharma actually owns this miracle cure.
+Despite the fact that there is no “one cure to cure them all,” because cancer is not one disease, but up to 200 or more different diseases, you will read over and over that evil Big Pharma actually owns this miracle cure.
 And is hiding it in some secret vault in Greenland, where only Hillary Clinton (since she is hiding THE cancer cure apparently) and the CEO of Merck have the key.